stablekernel/aqueduct/README.md

 ## Documentation

-You can find the API reference on the [Dart Package Manager, Pub](https://pub.dartlang.org/packages/aqueduct).
+You can find the API reference [here](https://www.dartdocs.org/documentation/aqueduct/latest).